 NACE Journal / February 2018

 This article provides highlights from Guarise and Kostenblatt’s study, “The Impact of Unpaid Internships on the Career Success of Liberal Arts Graduates,” funded by the NACE Center for Career Development and Talent Acquisition.
-The study will be available later in 2018.

 College career centers around the country stress to their students the importance of gaining internship experience to apply the knowledge gained in the classroom in a real-world setting, develop and enhance professional skills, and forge relationships with industry professionals, believing that internship experiences will lead to better career outcomes.
 However, while research findings by NACE indicate a positive correlation between paid internships and job offers received before graduation, unpaid internships were found to have little or no impact on this measure of short-term success.1